Impact and popularity of K-pop: United States

 In May 2014, Exo became the fourth K-pop act to enter the Billboard 200 that year after 2NE1, Girls' Generation and Wonder Girls were the first K-pop act to chart on Billboard 200.

 In October 2016, BTS's album Wings became the highest-charting K-pop album in the Billboard 200.
 Love Yourself: Tear debuted at number one on the US Billboard 200, becoming the first K-pop album to top the US albums chart, and the highest-charting album by an Asian act.
 In August 2020, their song "Dynamite" topped the Billboard Hot 100, becoming the first K-pop song to become a number-one single in the US.

 In June 2018, girl group Blackpink became the first K-pop girl group to chart within the top 50 of Billboard 200 album chart; their first EP Square Up debuted at No. 40, with lead single "Ddu-Du Ddu-Du" charting at No. 55 on the Billboard Hot 100 chart, the highest-charting song by a K-pop girl group.
 Since then, they have beaten their own record with "Ice Cream" peaking at No. 13 on the Billboard Hot 100.

 In 2017, BTS was nominated for the Top Social Artist Award at the 2017 Billboard Music Awards.
 Their winning of the award marks the first time a South Korean group has won a Billboard award, and the second time a South Korean artist has won the award, after Psy's win in 2013.
 BTS won the award at the 2017, 2018, and 2019 Billboard Music Awards, as well as Top Duo/Group in 2019.
 They performed at the 2017 American Music Awards and the 2018 Billboard Music Awards, making them one of the first South Korean groups to have performed at either awards show.
 BTS's album Love Yourself: Tear reached #1 on the Billboard 200, making it the first South Korean act to do so.
 Additionally, BTS's single "Fake Love" debuted at #10 on the Billboard Hot 100, making them the second South Korean artist to chart in the top ten.

 On August 21, 2020, BTS' song "Dynamite" debuted at number 1 on the Billboard Hot 100, making it the first ever single of a South Korean artist to top the Billboard chart.
 Their next single, "Life Goes On", also managed to top the chart upon release on November 20, 2020.

+On June 10, 2023, Twice became the first girl group to sell out a show at SoFi Stadium in Los Angeles, California during their Ready to Be World Tour.

-In the summer of 2025, Netflix and Sony Pictures Animation released KPop Demon Hunters, which depicted two fictional k-pop groups, a girl trio named Huntrix and a demon boy band named Saja Boys.
+In the summer of 2025, Netflix and Sony Pictures Animation released KPop Demon Hunters, which depicted two fictional K-pop groups, a girl trio named Huntrix and a demon boy band named Saja Boys.
 Several of the songs from the soundtrack album dominated the Billboard charts.